pchanda/TinkerML/_posts/2018-02-02-Protein-Graph-Convolutions.md

      [ 34 352   1]]
 ```

 Thus for this molecule pair, the ligand molecule has 185 residues each with 20 neighbors (fixed in this dataset).
 The receptor molecule has 362 residues each with 20 neighbors again.
-The label indicates the +1/-1 status of every residue pair indicating whether the pair of residues are interacting or not.
+The label indicates the +1/-1 status of every residue pair indicating whether the pair of residues are interacting(+1) or not(-1).
 Note that not all pairs of residues are present in the label as the authors have chosen to downsample the negative examples for an overall ratio of 10:1 of negative to positive examples.
 With this description, lets move onto define the placeholder tensors for building the graph convolutional network.

 ```python